suned/pfun/docs/effectful_but_side_effect_free.md

 lift_cpu_bound(slow_function)(success(2))
 ```
 Take a look at the api documentation for details.
-### Type Aliases
-Since the dependency type of `Effect` is often parameterized with `object`, and the error type is often parameterized with `typing.NoReturn`, a number of type aliases for `Effect` are provided to save you from typing out `object` and `NoReturn` over and over.
-Specifically:

-- `pfun.effect.Success[A]` is a type-alias for `Effect[object, typing.NoReturn, A]`, which is useful for effects that can't fail and doesn't have dependencies
-- `pfun.effect.Try[E, A]` is a type-alias for `Effect[object, E, A]`, which is useful for effects that can fail but doesn't have dependencies
-- `pfun.effect.Depends[R, A]` is a type-alias for `Effect[R, typing.NoReturn, A]` which is useful for effects that can't fail but needs dependency `R`

 ### Combining effects
 Sometimes you need to keep the the result of two or more effects in scope to work with